-They developed a ministry model built on three-way partnerships between homeless families, trained church-based mentoring groups, and professional staff.
+They developed a ministry model built on three-way partnerships between homeless families, trained church-based mentoring groups (today called groups of “Neighboring Volunteers”), and professional staff.
 The first homeless single mother and her child were matched with a mentoring group in December 1989.
 Since then, once-homeless families have been finding long-term solutions – as well as a circle of supportive friends – with the help of Protestant and Catholic churches and Bridge of Hope Lancaster & Chester Counties.

-Word about Bridge of Hope’s successful model spread and the phone started ringing.
+Within a year of serving the first family, co-founder Sandy Lewis shared with the board that the vision of Bridge of Hope should expand beyond the original two county area.
+Word about Bridge of Hope’s successful model spread and the phone started ringing with calls from other communities who wanted to implement Bridge of Hope.
 After discerning God’s leading, the board of directors developed an affiliate program and in February 2000 the first affiliate was incorporated, serving Bucks and Montgomery counties in Pennsylvania.

-Today there are 16 Bridge of Hope affiliates and sites in 8 states.
+Today there are 19 Bridge of Hope locations in 11 states and Canada.
 Bridge of Hope National has received requests for information from people throughout the U.S. and in a number of Canadian provinces.
-We also hear every week from single mothers who are homeless or facing eviction in communities across the country.
+To learn more about Bridge of Hope National and its network of affiliates and sites, visit www.bridgeofhopeinc.org.